 Formerly known as Houston Enriches Rice Education, the HERE Project has become the Center for Engaged Research and Collaborative Learning (CERCL) and is now a part of Rice’s Kinder Institute for Urban Research.
 CERCL is a curricular and research initiative that uses innovative research, engaged pedagogy and other approaches to promote and advance creative models and practices of leadership benefiting new generations of leaders.
 Please visit often to see updates on upcoming events and initiatives or join our mailing list and facebook page for invitations and updates.

-The CERCL Writing Collective launches a new book!
+The CERCL Writing Collective launches a book on churches and hip-hop

 What is hip-hop, and how does it impact the Black Church?
 How does the Black Church integrate hip-hop?
 How do black churches think about hip-hop?
 How do these different, yet deeply interrelated communities think about the key topics of modern life—be it gender, sex, race, or globalization?

 These questions and more are the concern of the CERCL Writing Collective, under the mentorship of Anthony Pinn.
 In this innovative project, ten individuals write as one voice to illuminate the ways that hip-hop and the Black Church agree, disagree, and inform each other on key topics.

 This book grows out of the popular religion and hip-hop course, soon to be offered as an open enrollment online course, at Rice University by Anthony B. Pinn and Bernard 'Bun B' Freeman.
 Like the course, the book offers engaging insights into one of today’s most important musical genres and reflects on its broad cultural impact.
 More>>